Doctoral Degrees, General Degree Requirements

 Time Limitation

 The maximum time limit for the doctoral degree is eight years from the time the student first matriculates into the doctoral program.
 After this time the student may request a one-year extension.
 Once a student’s time limit expires, any incompletes with the exception of dissertation or thesis hours will change to an “F”.
 Any student wishing to return to complete their degree after a one year absence, must reapply for admission to Graduate School.
-If admitted the student would enter under the current catalog and the appropriate course work for degree completion may be revalidated or not, according to the policy of the individual program in consultation with the Graduate School.
+If admitted, the student would enter under the current catalog and the appropriate course work for degree completion may be revalidated or not, according to the policy of the individual program in consultation with the Graduate School.
 Coursework where incompletes have been changed to an “F” may not count in the new program.

 Graduation Eligibility

 To qualify for a doctoral degree, students must have a minimum overall grade point average of 3.0 and must have satisfied all course work, practica, dissertation, or other academic/professional efforts associated with the degree sought.
 No member of the Baylor University faculty above the rank of Lecturer may be admitted to candidacy for a graduate degree at the University.
 Candidates are not allowed to continue in the doctoral program after ten years has elapsed from the semester of enrollment.
-Students may not use a course to meet more than one degree requirement or count toward two master’s degrees unless the two degrees are part of a joint degree program.

 Dissertation Examining Committee Composition